cannabinoids that may have useful medical and perhaps even recreational properties.

 - How do plant cannabinoids interact with prescription medications and illicit substances?

-- What do we know about other plant cannabinoids like THCV, CBG
+- What do we know about other plant cannabinoids like THCV, CBG, and others?

 - How do THCA products work?